 - Thyroid Uptake and Scan - The role of this procedure is to evaluate thyroid nodules, hyperthyroidism, hypothyroidism and goiters.
 The uptake probe used to perform the uptake measurement and the gamma camera used to take pictures of your thyroid gland do not produce any radiation.
 Each instrument simply detects and/or records the distribution of radioactive material in your thyroid.

 At Valley Radiology, our radiologists are experts in their field, with training in a variety of subspecialties, including nuclear medicine.
-To learn more information about our Nuclear Radiology service by calling Valley Regional Imaging (910) 323-2209 or fill out a contact form today!
+Learn more information about our Nuclear Radiology service by calling Valley Regional Imaging (910) 323-2209 or fill out a contact form today!